jayliu50/qmk-cheatsheet/README.md

 ## Known Issues ##

+- Not sure how to get Broccoli to serve!
 - Broccoli is configured to only process CoffeeScript (not Javascript), Jade (not HTML), and SCSS
 - Font-awesome has been "hard-copied", because broccoli-bower doesn't know how to deal with the bower-installed font-awesome yet.